slamora/brackets-wiki/JavaScript-Code-Hints.md

 This is the easiest piece to refactor, because the JS Code Hints-specific preferences system in Preferences.js should just go away.
 In its place, JS Code Hints will rely on a prefixed preferences system for "jscodehints". `max-file-count` and `max-file-size` are replaced by `jscodehints.maxFileCount` and `jscodehints.maxFileSize`.
 Ideally, we can eliminate `maxFileCount`.

-The excluded directories and excluded files should be project-level preferences, because of how verbose it would be to have to do this:
+The excluded directories and excluded files should be path-based preferences.
+It is a llittle more verbose:

 ```javascript
 {